NuGet/Insights/docs/tables/PackageOwners.md

 | LowerId       | string           | Yes      | Lowercase package ID.
 Good for joins                      |
 | Id            | string           | Yes      | Original case package ID for an arbitrary package version |
 | Owners        | array of strings | Yes      | Zero or more package owners                               |

+## Owners schema

+The Owners column is an array of strings where each string is either the username of a user or an organization on NuGet.org.
+This array can be empty, meaning the package has no owners.